Wallkill Futures

 Wallkill River encounters, events, and workshops will happen between May and August, 2026.
 An exhibition at Unison Arts in New Paltz, NY opens July 17th and runs through August 22.

-Saturday, June 13th - 1:00 to 2:30 pm
+Sunday, June 14th: Natural Dyeing Workshop - 1:00 to 3:00 pm

-Each sculpture will be molded to create a “power object.”
+Each sculpture will be molded to create a power object.

 No prior experience is needed—only a deep desire for change.